 Implementation

-The sbb-header component is a container for actions and a logo, and it is displayed at the top of the page.
+The <sbb-header> component is a container for actions and a logo, and it is displayed at the top of the page.

-The slot can contain:
+The header can contain:

 Slotted elements are aligned to the left.
-Use <div class="sbb-header-spacer"> to align elements after it to the right.
+Use a <div class="sbb-header-spacer"></div> to align elements

 <sbb-header>